mattwach/pico_sharpmem_display/README.md

 A Raspberry PI Pico library for driving a Sharp Memory Module, such as the LS013B4DN04 or LS027B7DH01.
 Includes low, mid and high level functions.

+What is a Sharp Memory Display?

+I consider it an evolution of LCD displays - higher contrast and 60FPS animations with just a bit of ghosting.
+Due to it's high contrast, it is also compared to e-paper (or eink) displays.
+Here is a quick comparison:

+EPaper Advanatages

+  * Zero power needed to display a static image (around 80 uA for the Sharp)
+  * Available in more sizes
+  * Color versions are available
+  * Potentially cheaper

+Sharp LCD Advantages

+  * Much less energy needed to *update* an image (around 2,000 times less energy)
+  * Much faster updates makes animations practical

+So, like all things, it ultimately comes down to your usecase.

 # Summary

 This library is build on the pico-sdk SPI libraries.
 It provides an API with